Daniel-Rud/fgwqsr/README.md

 Fully frequentist model fitting procedure for the weighted quantile sum regression formulation.
-Included in this package is an implementation of Bayesian Grouped Weighted Quantile Sum Regression (bgwqsr) introduced by Wheeler, David C et al. that fits mcmc chains in parallel through the runjags package.
+Included in this package is an implementation of Bayesian Grouped Weighted Quantile Sum Regression (bgwqsr) introduced by Wheeler, David C et al. that fits Markov Chain Monte Carlo (MCMC) chains in parallel through the runjags package.

 <!-- badges: start -->
 <!-- badges: end -->